 As you seek Him.
 As you abide in His word.
 And as you walk in obedience to His word and all the things that we have in God’s word we know we should do as we walk in obedience in all of those ways, we trust in the Lord with all our heart.
 He makes our paths straight.
 This is a promise straight from God.

 This Verse Reminds Us of the Holy Spirit

 The Holy Spirit is our helper, who leads, guides and directs our lives for His glory.
 For the glory of God.
 When we are walking in step with the Holy Spirit, when we are walking in obedience to God’s word, we can know He will not lead us astray, ever.
 The reality is, Old Testament saints, all these hundreds of thousands of people, Exodus could not have even dreamed about what you and I have in the Holy Spirit, and the glory of God dwelling in us.
 “Christ in you,” Colossians 1:27 says.

-God, I pray over every single person listening right now who has put their trust in Jesus and God, if they’ve not, I pray that today would be the day where they trust in Jesus to forgive them of their sins and to fill them with Your Holy Spirit, to reconcile them in relationship with You as the Lord of their life.
-I pray over every single person for whom You are the Lord of their life, Jesus, and Your spirit dwells in them.
-And God, I pray that by Your spirit, You would lead and guide and direct them as their shepherd, Lord, oh, God.
+God, I pray over every single person listening right now who has put their trust in Jesus and God.
+If they’re not, I pray that today would be the day where they trust in Jesus to forgive them of their sins.
+And to fill them with Your Holy Spirit, to reconcile them in relationship with You as the Lord of their life.
+I pray over every single person for whom You are the Lord of their life, Jesus.
+And those Your spirit dwells in.
+And God, I pray that by Your spirit, You would lead and guide and direct them.

 And God, I pray that over every single person listening right now, including myself.
-With every little decision we make guide us by Your spirit, we pray.
-Lead us in step with Your spirit in an even greater way that You’ve made possible, Lord Jesus, than what we read about in Exodus 40.
-May Your presence lead and guide us, and may we enjoy You in all of Your glory every step of the way.
-In Jesus name we pray, amen.
+With every little decision, we make guide us by Your Spirit, we pray.
+Lead us in step with Your spirit in an even greater way that You’ve made possible, Lord Jesus, than what we read about in Exodus 40:34–38.
+May Your presence lead and guide us.
+And may we enjoy You in all of Your glory every step of the way.
+In Jesus’ name, we pray, amen.